Get insider access

 Recorded Latency Connection Analog

 These headphones come with a 1/8" TRS cable.
-Our results reflect latency when the headphones are on.
-While it's somewhat high for this connection, if you use the headphones passively, the latency is much lower and is negligible.
+Our results reflect wired latency when the headphones are on.
+While it's somewhat high for an analog connection, you won't notice meaningful lag with video content.
+If you use the headphones passively, the latency is much lower and is negligible.
 A USB-A to USB-C cable is also included for recharging the headphones, but you can't use it for audio.

 8.1